find your perfect postgrad program

 Find postgraduate programs in PHYSICS

-The standard minimum entry requirement for a UK university to study a Physics masters is an upper second class honours, or a 2.1, in your bachelors degree – or the equivalent grade in an international qualification.
-This may vary amongst universities in mainland Europe, so check the website of a university for their individual entry policies.
-Most universities will only accept candidates who have previously studied Physics or a very closely related subject.
+The standard minimum entry requirement for a UK university to study a physics masters is an upper second class honours, or a 2.1, in your bachelors degree – or the equivalent grade in an international qualification.
+This may vary amongst universities in mainland Europe, so check the website of each university for their individual entry policies.
+Most universities will only accept candidates who have previously studied physics or a very closely related subject.

 Physics study modules